eagle034/computer-vision-interview/README.md

 ## Object Oriented Programming
 * What is inheritance?
 Polymorphism?
+** In inheritance, the child class inherits the methods from the parent class.
+In polymorphism, it is possible to define methods in the child class that have the same name as the methods in the parents class.
+It is possible to modify in the child class that has been inherited from the parent class.

 ## Algorithms
 * Check whether two words are anagram with each other